China and the World Trade Organization: Conditions

 These changes were difficult steps for China and conflicted with its prior economic strategy.
 Accession meant that China would engage in global competition according to rules that it did not make.
 China's admission was "an enormous multilateral achievement" that marked a clear commitment toward multilateralism.

 Under Article 15 of the protocol by which China joined the WTO, China was recognized as a Non-market economy (NME).
 This status allows special treatment within the WTO.
 The status was set for 15 years and has been disputed after 2016, the year when the 15 years had passed.

 History as a WTO member

+China After Joining the WTO

+WTO membership spurred Beijing to undertake a sweeping legislative and regulatory overhaul in order to bring domestic laws and policies into compliance with the international trading system.
+For example, it amended its law regulating the quality of products, with the aim of improving standards and strengthening the state's ability to guard against counterfeit and subpar goods.

+It also revised its commodity inspection law to create a unified certification process for both foreign and domestic goods and put in place similar reforms for customs laws; rules governing pharmaceutical products; and copyright, patent, and trademarks laws.

+In addition, China restructured key economic institutions to enhance regulatory capacity, merging multiple agencies to reduce bureaucratic overlap.
+The newly established General Administration of Quality Supervision, Inspection, and Quarantine (AQSIQ) reviewed more than 21,000 domestic technical standards, abolished approximately 1,400 of them, and revised over 9,000 others to bring China’s standards regime into compliance with WTO rules.

+Beijing also created research and advisory centers across the country to provide guidance on WTO rules and procedures.
+A nationwide media campaign was launched to raise public awareness about the implications of WTO membership, and government officials received training to facilitate implementation of the organization’s rules.

-When China joined the WTO, it agreed to considerably harsher conditions than other developing countries.
+China agreed to considerably harsher conditions than other developing countries.
 Furthermore, China had to deal with certain concerns linked to transparency and intellectual property that the accession to WTO underlined.
 It comprehensively amended its Trademark Law, Patent Law, and Copyright Law after it joined the World Trade Organization in 2001.

 After its entry into the WTO in December 2001, China began pursuing export-led growth and became a key link in global supply chains.
 Chinese businesses were encouraged to trade directly with foreign companies (instead of working through state-owned enterprises as previously), with the exception of certain state monopoly sectors deemed critical to national security.
 After China's WTO admission, Chinese businesses had lower tariffs in foreign markets.